elenamascarenas-master/speech-project/README.md

 We welcome contributions to this project.
 Please fork the repository and submit a pull request with your changes.

 ### Acknowledgments
-We would like to thank all contributors for this project and espicially for our supervised Dr. Itai Dattner for his support and valuable feedback.
+We would like to thank all contributors for this project and espicially for our supervisor Dr. Itai Dattner for his support and valuable feedback.